Shifting the Sweet Spot: High-Performance Matrix-Free Method for High-Order Elasticity: Four-Stage Optimization of the Linear-Elasticity PA Operator

 \subsection{Macro-kernel Fusion}

-To fundamentally solve the memory round-trip bottleneck, we designed and implemented a macro-kernel fusion strategy.
-The core idea is to restructure the program's overall dataflow, consolidating the multiple independent kernels---previously chained together via main memory---into a single, element-centric fused kernel.
-The baseline implementation consists of three conceptually separate, serial stages that exchange data through reads and writes to the global intermediate array \texttt{QVec}: Gradient Interpolation, Stress Calculation, and Operator Action.
-Our fused kernel reconstructs this dataflow using an element-centric computation pattern, as shown in Algorithm~\ref{alg:fused_kernel_compact}.
-The entire operator application is placed within a single parallel loop that iterates over all finite elements.
+Macro-kernel fusion addresses the memory round-trip bottleneck by consolidating the three baseline stages (Gradient Interpolation, Stress Calculation, and Operator Action) into a single element-centric kernel.
+The fused dataflow (Algorithm~\ref{alg:fused_kernel_compact}) places the entire operator application within one parallel loop over elements.

-For each element, all computational stages are executed sequentially, with intermediate data being staged in an on-chip buffer, \texttt{el\_QVec}, sized for only a single element (e.g., \textasciitilde51 KB for $d=3, p=8$) and small enough to reside entirely within the L1 or L2 cache.
-This approach yields significant performance advantages.
-Most importantly, it dramatically reduces global memory traffic, as reads and writes to the global \texttt{QVec} are eliminated and main memory access is strictly limited to the initial load of~$\mathbf{x}$ and the final store of~$\mathbf{y}$.
-This fusion also enhances data locality by ensuring intermediate results are produced and consumed immediately within the high-speed cache, achieving excellent producer-consumer locality.
-Furthermore, merging multiple parallel regions into one avoids redundant synchronization points.
+For each element, all computational stages are executed sequentially, with intermediate data staged in an on-chip buffer, \texttt{el\_QVec}, sized for only a single element ($8d^2(p+2)^3$~bytes, about $72$~KB for $d=3,\ p=8$).
+Fusion eliminates global \texttt{QVec} traffic and improves producer-consumer locality; the remaining main-memory traffic is dominated by the input/output vectors and material, geometry, quadrature-weight, and basis data.
+Merging multiple parallel regions into one also avoids redundant synchronization points.
+Algorithm~\ref{alg:fused_kernel_compact} sketches this fusion-level dataflow only; the on-chip buffers that complete the PAop kernel, together with their sizes and lifetimes, are summarized in Table~\ref{tab:b1_buffers}.